 This is true for most people, but the real issue is that most of us are not naturally confident to be ourselves.

-Most of us understand that a majority of what we experience comes down to what we believe in.
+That’s because a majority of what we experience actually comes down to what we believe in.

 So, it stands to reason that the more you believe in yourself, the more confidence you will have.

-However, beliefs can be tricky things, as we tend to believe that these are somehow “set” within us in– but this is not the case.
+However, our beliefs can be tricky things, as we tend to believe that these are somehow ‘set’ within us in, but that’s rarely the case.

-In fact, many of our beliefs have actually been handed down to us by others (such as teachers or parents or other role models) and are not even our own.
+In fact, many of our beliefs have actually been handed down to us by others, such as teachers or parents or other role models.

 So, it can be helpful to understand that our beliefs are NOT set or hard-wired and are simply thoughts we keep thinking…over-and-over.